sonic-net/SONiC/doc/hld_template.md

 ### Configuration and management
 This section should have sub-sections for all types of configuration and management related design.
 Example sub-sections for "CLI" and "Config DB" are given below.
 Sub-sections related to data models (YANG, REST, gNMI, etc.,) should be added as required.

+#### Manifest (if the feature is an Application Extension)

+Paste a preliminary manifest in a JSON format.

 #### CLI/YANG model Enhancements